mayankgiri463/bug-tracking-system/README.md

 5. bugreport(bugNo, bugCode, projectId, empCode, status, bugDesc)

 Directly keep on copying and pasting each line(for least errors) of the bds.txt file in command line.

+After database creation run the python file index.py and hence the project is ready to use.